settings icon

 The eternal state is the final piece in God’s plan, where the earth will be restored to its original design, accompanied by the new heaven.
 It will be more than a mere consolation for the troubles in this fallen world; it will be a renewal, complete with the restoration of Eden (Revelation 22:1–4).
 Believers will receive new bodies and have access to the Holy City, the New Jerusalem, and the tree of life (1 Corinthians 15:42–44; Philippians 3:20–21; Revelation 21:1–2, 27; 22:2).
 The new earth can be envisioned as “Eden 2.0,” the utopia humans have long desired, written about, and even depicted in movies.
 Our instinctual yearning for something more in life is right because we are made for eternity (Ecclesiastes 3:11).
 The current order of existence is temporary and subject to God’s curse because of mankind’s sin (Genesis 3:17–18; Romans 8:20–22).

 The prospect of a new heaven and a new earth means that God has a reason for the current brokenness.
 Just as we cannot experience the beauty of healing without the pain of sickness, so perhaps can we not fully appreciate the joy of the new earth without experiencing this old one.
-In the absence of definite answers, God offers hope, and the resurrection of Christ made that hope even more certain.
+As we await the return of Jesus, our blessed hope, we are confident “that the creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God” (Romans 8:21).

-In conclusion, while it is accurate to say that believers will go to heaven after death, our final destination is a new, recreated earth where God will dwell with His people.
-Far from playing harps on clouds for eternity, we will work without the strains of the curse, live without the struggles of sin and suffering, and have direct fellowship with God.
-The new earth is reserved only for redeemed humanity, as nothing evil can enter (Revelation 21:8,27).
+While it is accurate to say that believers will go to heaven after death, our final destination is a new, recreated earth.
+Far from playing harps on clouds for eternity, we will work without the strains of the curse, live without the struggles of sin and suffering, and have direct fellowship with God (Revelation 21:3).
+The new earth is reserved only for redeemed humanity, as nothing evil can enter (Revelation 21:8, 27).
 As sinful humans, our only passage to this new world is through Christ.

 Return to: